protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 | `_feeHandler` | address | the address of the new FeeHandler |

 #### Example
-Query some pool member unclaimed reward for epoch 5 for FEE_HANDLER_ADDRESS
+Query pool member’s unclaimed rewards from FEE_HANDLER_ADDRESS in epoch 5.

 ```bash
 eth contract:call --NETWORK KyberPoolMaster@KYBER_POOL_MASTER_CONTRACT_ADDRESS 'getUnclaimedRewardsMember(SOME_POOL_MEMBER_ADDRESS, 5, FEE_HANDLER_ADDRESS)'
 ```

 #### getAllEpochWithUnclaimedRewardsMember
-Queries the epochs with at least one feeHandler paying rewards, for a the poolMember
+Queries epochs with at least one FeeHandler to pay  rewards for a Pool Member.

 ---
 function **`getAllEpochWithUnclaimedRewardsMember`**(address _poolMember) external view returns (uint256[] memory)